 MEDFORD — Trevor Paglen’s “Color Study (San Quentin State Prison, San Quentin, CA)” is one of the first things you see at “Walls Turned Sideways: Artists Confront the Justice System” at Tufts University Art Galleries.
 It’s a photograph of the darkening sky above the infamous jail, though the building itself is nowhere to be seen.
-Its searing, fiery yellow shades to soft ochre, and then black, bottom to top.
+Fiery yellow shades to soft ochre and then black, bottom to top.
 Intentionally or not, its title is a double-entendre that lurches suddenly from abstract to sharply drawn.
 A few steps away, 1999′s “Youth Police Workshop” video by Suzanne Lacy, Julio Morales, and Unique Holland captures Oakland teens — almost all Black and Latino — in a flinty conversation with local officers about what they see as systemic, racially-motivated harassment.
 Blacks and Hispanics constituted 56 percent of the US prison population in 2017, according to the Pew Research Center.
 This hardly seems like a coincidence.

 To be clear, “Walls Turned Sideways” isn’t explicitly about race.
 But really, how could it not be?
 Paglen’s work, here and broadly, is largely about landscapes and human interventions within them; prisons, for him, epitomize the human urge toward control, and fair enough.
 But race is built into any conversation about criminal justice.
 It would be like talking about marine biology and leaving out the ocean.